jeftegoes/AwsOverview/Database/Amazon ElastiCache.md

 - Only cache the data that makes sense (user profiles, blogs, etc...).
 - Quote: There are only two hard things in Computer Science: cache invalidation and naming things.

-# 9. Amazon MemoryDB for Redis

-- Redis-compatible, durable, in-memory database service.
-- Ultra-fast performance with over 160 millions requests/second.
-- Durable in-memory data storage with Multi-AZ transactional log.
-- Scale seamlessly from 10s GBs to 100s TBs of storage.
-- **Use cases:** Web and mobile apps, online gaming, media streaming, ...

-# 10. Use Case
+# 9. Use Case

 - Gaming Leaderboards are computationally complex.
 - **Redis Sorted sets** guarantee both uniqueness and element ordering.
 - Each time a new element added, it's ranked in real time, then added in correct order.
   ![Amazon ElastiCache Use Case](/Images/Database/AmazonElastiCacheUseCase.png)

+# 10. Geospatial Support

+- Redis includes commands for **real-time geospatial operations** like:
+  - Calculating distances between locations.
+  - Finding all elements within a certain radius.

 # 11. Summary

 - Managed Redis / Memcached (similar offering as RDS, but for caches).
 - In-memory data store, sub-millisecond latency.
 - Select an ElastiCache instance type (e.g., cache.m6g.large).
-- Support for Clustering (Redis) and Multi AZ, Read Replicas (sharding).
+- Support for Clustering (Redis) and Multi-AZ, Read Replicas (sharding).
 - Security through IAM, Security Groups, KMS, Redis Auth.
 - Backup / Snapshot / Point in time restore feature.
 - Managed and Scheduled maintenance.